Idaho Kettlebells

 Most floor abdominal exercises are very poor at actually strengthening the spinal stabilization muscles, or “core” muscles, to use the mass-media's favorite term.
 These muscles, including the back, lats, glutes, hamstrings and deep-down stabilization muscles are not even utilized during the endless bouts of crunches and leg lifts found in many of these classes.

-What you are doing is creating a great “burn” by producing lactic acid, which does nothing but impede strength gains, and possibly contribute to hypertrophy (an increase in muscle size) in those areas.
+What you are doing is creating a great “burn” by producing hydrogen ions (a bi-product of muscle using lactate for fuel), which does nothing but impede strength gains, and possibly contribute to hypertrophy (an increase in muscle size) in those areas.
 Who wants a wider midsection?
 Not most people I know.

 The same goes for cycling classes.
 Yes, they may give a great burn to the legs, but name one person who has ever increased running or throwing speed, punching power or lifting strength from riding a stationary bike...you can't!